 - Subsequent development of targetoid red papules and plaques with dusky, blistered, or eroded center as well as mucosal (lip, intraoral, conjunctival, urethral, anal) pain with blistering and erosions.

-- The progression of disease to sheets of widespread epidermal necrosis and sloughing may be hours.
+- The progression of the disease to sheets of widespread epidermal necrosis and sloughing may be hours.
 This is a medical emergency.

 - Eye symptoms may be severe